 - What happens next?

 Not sure what a user flow is?
 We’ve put together a good introduction here: What Are User Flows In UX Design?

-Ready to create your own user flows?
-Now, let’s get started.
+Ready to learn how to create your own user flows?
+Let’s get started.

 1. Understand your user